 Winter sales: a bad start, weighed down by the Covid-19

-The winter sales, weighed down in particular by concerns about the spread of Covid-19, got off to a very bad start.
+The winter sales, weighed down in particular by concerns regarding the spread of Covid-19, got off to a very bad start.
 They are down nearly 30% from the pre-pandemic period in its first five days, according to consolidated figures from the Trade Alliance released on Tuesday.

 The Alliance (department stores, clothing, footwear), which co-produces a panel of around forty brands representative of the clothing market with Retail Int, reports a drop in turnover of precisely 29% over the first five sales days (including the first weekend of sales) compared to the first five days of the period in 2019.
 In terms of in-store traffic, the drop is even greater, with footfall down by 35%.